imwtr/webpack-project-config-reference/README.md

 4. Walk into the public directory with `cd public`, install the packages we need by `npm i`
 5. Building the project with `npm run build:prod`, [full commands list](https://github.com/imwtr/webpack-project-config-reference/blob/master/README.md#commands-list)
 6. Visit `http://localhost:8088/views/home/home.html` with your favorite browser
-7. Adjust configuration in `/public/webpack/webpack.config.js`, now enjoy yourself
+7. Adjust configuration in `/public/webpack/webpack.config.js`, code are well commented by CN, enjoy yourself with source code

 ## Commands list
 Reference by `package.json`, commands are for windows system and scheme is http by default